OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-11.md

 ## Romans 11:5

-So too, at the present time there is a remnant chosen by grace.
+In the same way, at the present time there is a remnant selected by grace.

 ## Romans 11:6